-In addition to the urban water supplies that Council manages, there are four rural water supplies within the Rangitīkei District: Hunterville, Erewhon, Omatāne and Pūtōrino.
+In addition to the urban water supplies which Council manages, there are four rural water supplies within the Rangitīkei District: Hunterville, Erewhon, Omatane and Putorino.
 We have reviewed the management of each of these with the relevant community subcommittees to ensure the most appropriate management model is applied.
 We have ensured that all scheme members understand that the water supplied is untreated and thus not potable.
-In 2026 the resource consent for abstraction for the Erewhon scheme expires, as do the consents for surface water takes for the Omatāne and Pūtōrino schemes.
+In 2026 the resource consent for abstraction for the Erewhon scheme expires, and also the consents for surface water takes for the Omatane and Putorino schemes.
 Council will apply for new consents.